Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: VI. Actual forms of equation of motion

 and not parallel to ordinary acceleration $\mathbf{a}$.
 Thus, the last two expressions in (\ref{Minkowski}) are not the rate form, or the simple form, of the equations of dynamics in the sense understood here.
 This is evident from the rate form (\ref{Planck rate}), which differs from the above mentioned.
 Similarly, apparent simple form (\ref{apparent simple form}) differ from (\ref{Minkowski}) gamma factor.
 The proper simple form has not yet been found, its best substitute being (\ref{semi simple}).

 The relativistic equation of movement of a body with variable mass was derived in 1946 by Ackeret \cite{Ackeret}:

-where: $\mathrm{u}$ - velocity of the jet gasses in external frame, $\ominus$ - relativistic subtraction of velocity in accordance with (\ref{velocity 0}).
+where: $\mathrm{u}$ -- velocity of the jet gasses in external frame, $\ominus$ -- relativistic subtraction of velocity in accordance with (\ref{velocity 0}).
 Originally, Ackeret did not use here the thrust force $\mathrm{F}_{th}$, so he reduced one factor $\gamma$ in this equation.
-However, his equation is not a full equivalent of Mieszczerski formula (\ref{rocket simple}) because it does not contain external force and it determines movement only in one spatial dimension.
+However, his equation is not a full equivalent of Meshchersky formula (\ref{rocket simple}) because it does not contain external force and it determines movement only in one spatial dimension.
 Similar to other researchers, Ackeret concentrated on a relativistic generalization of the Tsiolkovsky rocket equation.
 On the left side of the formula (\ref{Ackeret}) there correctly occurs longitudinal mass; the expression $\gamma dm$ on the right side can be interpreted, with precision to a sign, as relativistic mass of jet gasses (relative to the rocket observer).

 In this section of the article it is worth emphasizing that SR has been confirmed experimentally not only in electrodynamics or mechanics, but also at the level of Lorentz invariance in particle physics.
 For example, the result of weak interaction research published in 2013 \cite{First test} and neutrino research results from 2018 \cite{Sudbury} did not confirm any violations of Lorentz symmetry.
 Despite this, the work from 2019 \cite{Spin 2} shows that in the area of SR (in the context of quantum mechanics of massive gravitons), original theoretical results are still possible.
+In addition, violations of Lorentz symmetry and CPT are constantly monitored \cite{Kostelecky}.